codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: None

-Same as [CppCTORSelfReference], but works on method.
+Same as [CppCTORSelfReference](#cppctorselfreference), but works on method.
 No auto-placement option at the moment exists for this attribute.
 Useful if method is called when no references to object exist (e. g. during construction or destruction).

 ### CppSkipDefinition ###